 You could even make the argument that the imaginary floating island waterfalls in the movie Avatar were similarly inspired by Angel Falls.
 Meanwhile, Iguazu Falls, Kaieteur Falls, or other wide rainforest waterfalls found in South America and Africa inspired the wider CGI waterfalls appearing in the movie.

 In the Lord of the Rings: The Two Towers, Mangawhero Falls became the Forbidden Pool.
 In that scene, an oblivious Gollum went to catch fish under the watchful eyes of Faramir and Frodo.

 And if you’re a Twilight saga fan (whether you admit it or not), a modified Multnomah Falls made a few cameos in the Vampire Baseball scene.
 This waterfall also showed up on the closing credits of that first movie in the series.

-Waterfalls That Appeared In Television Shows
+Waterfalls That Appeared In TV Shows

 What about waterfalls that appeared in TV shows?

 One show that brings me back to my very young childhood (yes, I’m probably dating myself by saying this) was the show Fantasy Island.
 The double-barreled Wailua Falls made repeated cameos in the opening credits of Season 2.